-Private Networks: Certain on-campus offices are served by private networks.
+Private networks: Certain on-campus offices are served by private networks.
 Examples include the Media Lab, Chemistry (LMS), the Computer Science and Artificial Intelligence Lab (CSAIL).
 IP addresses for private networks are handled by the department's network administrator or computer support staff.

-If you are requesting by email, be sure to include the following information for each machine that requires an IP address:
+If you are requesting by email, be sure to include ALL the following information for each machine that requires an IP address:

 - Machine vendor